-‘Why Women Kill’ is about the length one woman will go in order to finally belongCategory: Television
+‘Why Women Kill’ is about the length one woman will go in order to finally belongCategory: Television and Streaming

 Marc Cherry of Desperate Housewives (ABC 2004 – 2012) fame has created so many addictive yet poignant female-forward black humor shows.
 His first streaming anthology series, Why Women Kill, debuted on then-CBS All Access in 2019.
 The premiere season followed three married women living in the same Pasadena mansion in three separate decades and was a jarring reminder of how the times in which we live shape our beliefs, behavior, and expectations.